-Yellowstone, a place near and dear to our hearts, is a park full of intriguing history, fascinating geology and abundant wildlife.
-There truly is no other place like it on earth, and we hope this list of 11 fun facts will motivate you to visit our world’s first national park!
+Yellowstone National Park, a place near and dear to our hearts, is a park full of intriguing history, fascinating geology, and abundant wildlife.
+There truly is no other place like it on earth, and we hope this list of 11 Yellowstone fun facts will motivate you to visit our world’s first national park!

-2. Did you know there are four different types of geothermal features in Yellowstone?
-You can find them all – geysers, hot springs, mud pots and fumaroles – at the Fountain Paint Pots boardwalk.
+Did you know there are four different types of geothermal features in Yellowstone?
+You can find them all – geysers, hot springs, mud pots, and fumaroles – at the Fountain Paint Pots boardwalk.

 6. Did you know that there isn’t one place in the park where you can see both the Upper and Lower Falls of the Yellowstone River at the same time?
 This is because after plunging 109 feet over the Upper Falls, the Yellowstone River makes a large S-turn before it plunges another 308 feet over the Lower Falls.
 Our favorite spot to view the Upper Falls – the brink!
 Our favorite spot to view the Lower Falls – Artist Point.

-7. Did you know that the Madison River Valley just inside the park’s West Entrance is home to one of the only herds of elk that don’t migrate out of the park during the winter months?
-Most elk migrate to lower elevations during the winter to seek out food as well as shelter during the calving season.
+Did you know that the Madison River Valley just inside the park’s West Entrance is home to one of the only herds of elk that don’t migrate out of the park during the winter months?
+Most elk migrate to lower elevations during the winter to seek out food as well as a shelter during the calving season.
 This valley though appears to contain everything they need to maintain a year-round presence; hence, the lack of movement!
 How’s that for a Yellowstone fun fact?

 When you’re ready to feel the kiss of steam on your face, to breathe deeply of pine-scented air, to watch geyser water sparkle against blue sky and warm sun, and to hear the guttural intensity of an elk bugling to win love, just say the word and we’ll be by your side to help you experience it all.
 Austin Adventures expertly plans active vacations on all seven continents, but Yellowstone has been our #1 since the day we opened our doors.
-Find out why by giving one of our Adventure Travel Consultants a call today: 800-575-1540.
-See you on the trails!
+We can also help you decide what the best time to visit Yellowstone for you and family is.